Links on Android Authority may earn us a commission. Learn more.

-Government sanctioned cyber-surveillance is back in the news, following an exposé by The Guardian and 16 other media organization that reveals how commercial malware is being used by authoritarian regimes used to target activists, politicians, and journalists.
-The commercial malware in use is called Pegasus and it is sold, for millions of dollars, by an Israeli company called NSO Group.
+Government sanctioned cyber-surveillance came back into the news in 2021, following an exposé by The Guardian and 16 other media organizations that revealed how commercial malware is being used by authoritarian regimes used to target activists, politicians, and journalists.
+But it didn’t stop there.
+In May 2022, it was revealed that the very same spyware was being used to target Catalan independence leaders and Spanish politicians – including the prime minister.
+The commercial malware in question is called Pegasus and it is sold, for millions of dollars, by an Israeli company called NSO Group.

 You need to know that if a government agency is targeting you with software like Pegasus, and you insist on keeping your smartphone, then there is little you can do to stop it.